AusDTO/gov-au-content-guide/README.md

-# GOV.AU content guide

-Content guidelines for GOV.AU projects.

-This guide expands on the general APS Style Guide.
-It aims to give immediate advice on many aspects of writing good content for the web: concise, useful, and scannable.
+# Draft Content Style Guide

+This guide is designed to help people working in the Australian Government create simpler, clearer and faster information.

 It can be currently accessed at http://content-style-guide.apps.staging.digital.gov.au/